 |$1,000,000 or more||Class 2 Felony||8 to 24 years in prison and/or $5,000 to $1 million|

 If an individual is involved in two or more incidents of check fraud within a 60-day period, the value of the fraud will be combined and charged as a single offense.3

 Check fraud where the defendant had no bank account, or the account was closed for 30-days or more is also a class 6 felony, with penalties including 12 to 18 months in jail and a fine of up to $100,000.4

 Opening up a checking account using false identification or an assumed name in order to commit check fraud is a class 2 misdemeanor.
-Penalties include 3 to 12 months in jail and a fine of up to $1,000.5
+Penalties include up to 120 days in jail and/or a fine of up to $750.5

 In addition to criminal penalties, if a deferred prosecution is available, the court may require the defendant to pay restitution on all unpaid checks as a condition for treatment or rehabilitation.6

 3. What are some defenses to check fraud charges in Colorado?